Particl-Community/academy/intro/intro_general_functions.rst

 Particl Cryptocurrency (PART)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The PART coin is Particl's native :term:`cryptocurrency <Cryptocurrency>`.
-It is a modern, secure, private, and flexible :term:`cryptocurrency <Cryptocurrency>` built on the most recent version of Bitcoin to which many improvements and extra functionalities have been added.
+It is a modern, secure, private, and flexible :term:`cryptocurrency <Cryptocurrency>` built on the most recent version of Bitcoin, to which many improvements and extra functionalities have been added.

 - Send and receive funds to anyone without any middleman.
 - Buy and sell goods and services on :term:`Particl Marketplace`.